sajjadhussa1n/CS470-Machine-Learning-2025/lectures/9_intoduction_to_neural_networks/lecture_notes.md

 ## Biological Inspiration

 ### The Biological Neuron
 The human brain serves as the fundamental inspiration for artificial neural networks.
-Biological neurons consist of several key components:

-- **Dendrites**: These act as input receptors, receiving electrical signals from other neurons
-- **Cell Body (Soma)**: This is the processing unit that sums all incoming signals
-- **Axon**: This serves as the output cable, transmitting signals to other neurons
-- **Synapses**: These are the connections between neurons that can strengthen or weaken over time
+Biological neurons consist of several key components.
+Dendrites act as input receptors that receive electrical signals from other neurons.
+The cell body, or soma, functions as the processing unit that sums all incoming signals.
+The axon serves as the output cable that transmits signals to other neurons.
+Synapses are the connections between neurons that can strengthen or weaken over time, allowing for learning and adaptation in biological systems.

-The core principle borrowed from biological neurons is the "weighted sum and threshold" mechanism.
-Some neural connections are stronger than others, meaning their signals have more influence on whether the neuron fires or not.
+The core principle borrowed from biological neurons is the weighted sum and threshold mechanism.
+This means that some neural connections are stronger than others, giving their signals more influence on whether the neuron fires or remains inactive.
+This biological concept directly inspired the mathematical operations performed by artificial neurons in neural networks.

 ## Early Neural Models

 ### McCulloch-Pitts Neuron (1943)
-The first mathematical model of a neuron was developed by Warren McCulloch (a neuroscientist) and Walter Pitts (a logician).
-This pioneering work laid the foundation for artificial neural networks.
+The McCulloch-Pitts neuron represents the first mathematical model of a biological neuron, developed by neuroscientist Warren McCulloch and logician Walter Pitts.
+This pioneering work established the foundational concepts for artificial neural networks.
+The model uses binary inputs and outputs, processing information as either 0 or 1 values.
+It implements a simple threshold activation function that determines when the neuron should fire based on input signals.
+The system features fixed weights with excitatory connections represented by +1 and inhibitory connections by -1.
+All neurons operate synchronously, processing information in coordinated time steps.
+Despite its simplicity, this model can compute basic logical functions that form the building blocks of more complex computations.

 ```math